Charles L. Whitfield: Work on childhood sexual abuse

 Research stating the particular study concludes Whitfield’s work on childhood abuse and depressive disorders have been frequently assessed categorically, thus not permitting discernment of cumulative impacts on multiple types of abuse.
-As previous research study has been done on adverse childhood experiences (ACEs) are interrelated, study examined the number association between the number of such experiences as a particular (ACE) score and the risk of depressive disorders.
-Notably, women related childhood abuse recorded to be 2.7 and 3.1 times embraces a life time history of depressive disorders or recent depressive disorders.
-Adverse Childhood experiences have a strong, relationship to risk of lifetime and current depressive disorders which to extent implements childs adulthood which creates a negative impact on their growing age.
-This recent study mainly states that the most increasing number of Childhood abuse cases are most likely to be found in divorce parents or parents consuming heavy drugs or mainly head of the household are drug addicts.
+As previous research study has been done on adverse childhood experiences (ACEs) are interrelated, study examined the association between the number of such experiences as a particular (ACE) score and the risk of depressive disorders.
+Notably, women related childhood abuse recorded to be 2.7 and 3.1 times embraces a lifetime history of depressive disorders or recent depressive disorders.
+Adverse childhood experiences have a strong, relationship to risk of lifetime and current depressive disorders which to an extent implements child's adulthood which creates a negative impact on their growing age.
+This recent study mainly states that the most increasing number of childhood abuse cases are most likely to be found with divorced parents or parents consuming heavy drugs or mainly 'heads of the household' are drug addicts.

 Whitfield died on December 9, 2021.